Bhanwari Devi: The gang rape

 According to Bhanwari Devi, at dusk on 22 September 1992, while her husband and she were working in their field, five men from the dominant and affluent Gurjar caste from her village attacked her husband with sticks, leaving him unconscious.
-In her complaint with the police she named the five men: brothers Ram Sukh Gujjar, Gyarsa Gujjar and Ram Karan Gujjar, the latter whose daughter's child marriage she attempted to stop, and their uncle Badri Gujjar, along with one Shravan Sharma.
+In her complaint with the police she named the five men: brothers Ram Sukh Gujjar, Gyarsa Gujjar and Ram Karan Gujjar, the latter whose infant daughter's marriage she had attempted to stop, and their uncle Badri Gujjar, along with one Shravan Sharma.
 She claimed that while Ram Sukh held her, Badri and Gyarsa took turns in raping her.
 She added that the rape occurred shortly after the said incident happened.

 The accused of Gurjar caste were arrested and tried in the court, but they were backed by the local MLA, Dhanraj Meena.
 Meena hired a lawyer called Purohit to defend the accused.

 Police and medical procedures

 Bhanwari reported the incident to Rasila Sharma, the pracheta (block-level worker), who took her to the Bassi police station to lodge a First Information Report (FIR).
 The FIR was lodged after surmounting police scepticism and indifference, a phenomenon several rape complainants have faced in the world.
 Scholar Savitri Goonesekere notes that all across South Asia, police are reluctant to record rape cases and show callousness and indifference towards women with complaints of rape.
 At the police station, Bhanwari was asked to deposit her "lehanga" (long skirt) as evidence.
 She had to cover herself with her husband's blood-stained saafa (turban) and walk 3 km to the nearest saathin's village Kherpuria, at about 1 a.m. in the night.

 This indifference continued at the Primary Health Centre (PHC) in Bassi, where the male doctor refused to medically examine Bhanwari, while no female doctor was present.
 The PHC doctor referred her to Sawai Man Singh (SMS) Hospital in Jaipur, but wrote in his referral that she was being sent for a test "confirming the age of the victim."

 The Medical Jurist at Jaipur refused to conduct any tests without orders from a Magistrate; the Magistrate refused to give the orders until the next day, as it was past his working hours.
 As a result, the vaginal swab was taken more than 48 hours after the alleged rape, although Indian law requires this to be done within 24 hours.
 Her scratches and bruises were not recorded, and her complaints of physical discomfort were ignored.